magic-lantern/deep-sampling/sourcecode/annotation_converter.md

 os.path.splitext(os.path.basename(file))
 ```

-## Rest of notebook is just looking at 1 single file and checking processing steps
+## Rest of this notebook is just looking at 1 single file and checking processing steps

 ```python
 with open('220-01.xml') as f: